pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 change logs, see the [GitHub repository](https://github.com/pdfernhout/narrafirma).

 == Upgrade Notice ==

+= 1.5.16 =
+This minor upgrade makes many small improvements to clarity and usability.

 = 1.5.15 =
 This minor upgrade deals more gracefully with a situation in which a multi-choice question (checkboxes) was changed to a single-choice question (select) after data was collected.